ahof1704/CST/README.md

 The scripts for the toy data generation can be found [here](resources/NIDE_method_github.png).

 # Tutorial
-For an example on how to use NIDE to model dynamics, consult this [notebook](nide_spirals_example.ipynb) in which NIDE is used to model the toy dataset described above.
+For an example on how to use CST to model dynamics, consult this [notebook](main-toyData.ipynb) in which NIDE is used to model the toy dataset described above.

 # Manual Environment Creation
-If the `environment.yml` file does not successfully recreate the environment for you, you can follow the below steps to install the major packages needed for this project:
+If the `cst.yml` file does not successfully recreate the environment for you, you can follow the below steps to install the major packages needed for this project:

 1. Create and activate an anaconda environment with Python version 3.8:
 ```